manhnguy/Contact-Tracing/README.md

 Step 3: Develop questions and choose question type

--   Based on the Guidance for tracing contacts of confirmed cases in the Regulations No. 5053/2020/QĐ-BYT issued by Ministry of Health, Vietnam on 03/12/2020[@8].
+-   Based on the Guidance for tracing contacts of confirmed cases in the Regulations No. 5053/2020/QĐ-BYT issued by Ministry of Health (MoH), Vietnam on 03/12/2020[@8].

 -   Based on the simple template which public health staff in HCM used in the period of May - July 2021

 -   Add questions to get more information for estimating latency time, incubation time.

-    about exposure window

 Step 4: Design question sequence and overall layout

-Work closely with public health staff who performed the contact tracing during outbreak period to get feedback.
+As we created this questionnaire, keep in mind that COVID-19 has been spreading in Vietnam for over two years.
+Following the MoH's guidelines, public health staff in HCM have been working hard to trace contacts of confirmed cases and their contacts.
+We closely collaborated with those who performed contact tracing during outbreaks to gather feedback and improve our approach.

 Step 5: Test the questionnaire

-**Challenges**: When we have the draft of the form we could not perform a pilot test as the outkreak was over
+**Challenges**: When we have the draft of the form we could not perform a pilot test as the outbreak was over.

 **Opportunity**: At Oxford University Clinical Research Unit (OUCRU), we have set up a Community Advisory Board (CAB)[@9].
 It is a group of interested individuals from the community, who are invited to meet with health professionals and researchers to contribute opinions, feedback and suggestions for public health research conducted by OUCRU.
 Representation on the CAB is 10-15 public people.
 The purposes of the board are: 1) To provide a platform linking researchers, health care workers and the wider community that enable effective and impactful health research; 2) Explore current perceptions and opinions of the community towards health research;